SepOrion/MetagenomicsTree/metacyc/metacyc_annotation.md

                --outfmt 6 --evalue 0.001 --max-target-seqs 5 --sensitive

 ```
-### step2 link uniprot ID with Metacyc Reaction IDs, and creat dictionary with each query protein as the key and the RXNs for this
-protein as the values.
+### step2 Summarize the reactions mapped to each query protein

 ```bash
 python creat_RXN_dictionary.py query_protein_top5hit.blst protein_RXN_dictionary
 ```
+link uniprot ID with Metacyc Reaction IDs, and creat dictionary with each query protein as the key and the RXNs for this
-Actually, here we did not use `uniprot-seq-ids.dat` to link uniprot ID with Metacyc Reaction IDs, we just use
+protein as the values.
+Actually, here we did not use `uniprot-seq-ids.dat` to link uniprot ID with Metacyc Reaction IDs,
-information from `uniprot-seq-ids.fasta`.
+we just use information from `uniprot-seq-ids.fasta`.

 ### step3 associate Metacyc reactions to Metacyc pathways